greymatter-io/terraform-greymatter-ecs/README.md

 terraform apply -var-file=varfile.tfvars
 ```

 When applied, the edge dns name should be output.
-Give the target group ~10 min to register the edge service target before moving on to the next step.
+Give the target group a few minutes to register the edge service target before moving on to the next step.

 ### Mesh configs